WSU-kduncan/ceg3120-cicd-haunspaw/README-CD.md

   - Security group information:
     - Allow Access
       - port 22 (ssh)
-      - port 80 (webhook)
+      - port 80 (ec2)
+      - port 8080 (ec2)
+      - port 9000 (webhook
-  - Port 22 and 80 are open to allow for ssh access and allow for the webhook to function correctly
+  - Port 22, 80, 8080, 9000 are open to allow for ssh access and allow for the webhook to function correctly

 - Docker Setup on OS on the EC2 instance (ubuntu os)
   - How to install Docker for OS on the EC2 instance (run the following commands)